BioNCphilic/bioncphilic.github.io/index.md

 Our general method will be to identify co-located EMIT L2B Estimated Mineral Identification data with NEON Airborne Observation Platform data in the Sierra National Forest Soaproot Saddle site where the Creek Fire (2020) and the Blue Fire (2021) occurred.
 The downloaded EMIT data after being orthorectified, will be used to create distribution maps based upon the library for 10 specific minerals.
 Cluster analysis will be used to classify the NEON data and then compare it with the EMIT maps.
 Ultimately, we would like to understand how fire disturbances affect Earth surface minerals and create a road map for future explorations of co-located data from these two sources.

+### Below is an image (from Google Earth Engine) showing an RGB band combo of the 2024 AOP SOAP hyperspectral data with the southern part of the Creek Fire boundary.
 <img src="img/soap_fire_boundary.png">

 Listed below are a variety of resources used to support our project.